-Every six months thereafter At the initial follow-up evaluations the eye care practitioner should again reassure the patient that any of the previously described adaptive symptoms are normal, and that the adaptation period should be relatively brief.
-Depending on the patients prior experience with contact lenses and/or continuous wear, the eye care practitioner may consider prescribing a one week period of daily wear adaptation prior to beginning continuous wear
+At the initial hollow-up evaluations in the eye care practitioner should again reasos the patient that any of the previously described adaptive symptoms are normal, and that the adaptation period should be relatively brief.
+Depending on the patient's prior experience with contact lenses and/or continuous wear, the eye for distance and near tasks.
+During the fitting process it is necessary for the patien to realize the disadvantages as well as the advantages of clear near vision in straight ahead and upward gaze that monovision contact lenses provide.